AdobeDocs/experience-manager-65.en/help/sites-developing/hobbes.md

 ![chlimage_1-68](assets/chlimage_1-68.png)

-1. On the Tests panel, tap or click either the **Run all tests** button or the **Run tests** button below the title of the Test Suite that you want to run.
+1. On the Tests panel, click either the **Run all tests** button or the **Run tests** button below the title of the Test Suite that you want to run.

    ![An image of the Run all tests button and the Run tests button, indicated by a right-facing pointer inside a circle.](do-not-localize/chlimage_1-5.png)